juvalen/mb-checker/README.md

 &nbsp;&nbsp;&nbsp;**return code** (XXX, 200, 301, 404 in this sample run), + if passed or entry id if rejected, and entry #.

-301, 404 and XXX entries are removed.
+This sample run entails entries returning 301, 404 and XXX being removed.
 XXX code is caused by network errors and entry id is shown.
 XXX entries are always removed, there is no need to specify it.

 ## Change log